Ash descends on Puget Sound from Norse Peak Fire

 Ash fell from the skies Monday night across Western Washington.
-People witnessed flakes falling in areas of Pierce, Kitsap and King Counties.
+People witnessed flakes falling in areas of Pierce, Kitsap and King County.

 The National Weather Service tracked easterly winds coming out of the mountains around 40 mph.

-The Norse Peak Fire started September 2.
-The fire is almost 19,000 acres in size and 8 percent contained, as of 8 p.m.
-Monday.
+The Norse Peak Fire started August 11.
+The fire is almost 19,000 acres in size and 8 percent contained, as of Tuesday morning.

 KING 5 viewers sent in dozens of photos overnight.